TomaszKiapsnia/TomaszKiapsnia.github.io/_posts/2020-10-09-[ENG]DQDD-means-quality-first.markdown

 We can duplicate data or even make a Cartesian join.
 There are few things which can cause these.
 Everyone can make a typo or by mistake copy alias of a table to left and right join condition, which gives always true condition.
 There is possibility to add not appropriate logic to conditions or there can be some errors in data itself.

-To detect these errors, we can create data quality checks, which usually taking place in further phases of project, however we can do it during implementation, to get fast feedback, if we are properly setting up our dataflow.
+To detect these errors, we can create data quality checks, which usually taking place in further phases of a project, however we can do it during implementation, to get fast feedback, if we are properly setting up our dataflow.

 Important thing during using DQDD is an ability to quick load data from source to destination.
 To additionally reduce time from writing a code to get feedback from tests, we can create proper test data set.
 Creating minimal data set which can cover all test cases gives us minimal processing time.
 It also allows us to cover 100% test cases (analogy to code coverage).